About The Salem Public Library

 Street parking along Essex Street between Boston and Beckford Streets.

-MBTA bus stop “Essex St opp Monroe St” is in front of the library, served by buses on routes 450, 456 and 465
+MBTA bus stop “Essex St opp Monroe St” is in front of the library, served by bus route 450.

 Directions: Google Map